miquael/AutoSIG/README.md

 - Input and output folders can be adjusted by changing parameters
 - Watermark image can be changed by updating the watermark path parameter
 - Supports JPEG and PNG image formats
-- Saves the adjusted image with the "GAIO_" prefix and series title and number
+- Saves the adjusted image with the "GAIO_" prefix and series title, number, and size.
 - Adjusts the image size based on value of max_width and max_height (which ever is less), and maintains image aspect ratio.

 Here are the steps and features of the code:

-1. Imports necessary modules: PIL, Image, ImageDraw, ImageFont, and os.
+1. The script imports the necessary modules, including PIL, Image, ImageDraw, ImageFont, and os.

-2. Sets various parameters for the watermark, including its path, size, transparency, and position.
-3. Defines a function to add a watermark to an image.
-This function takes the image path, watermark path, size, transparency, position adjustments, series title, and file number as inputs.
+2. A number of parameters are set at the beginning of the script, including series_title, watermark_path, watermark_size, watermark_transparency, x_adjustment, y_adjustment, max_width, and max_height.
+These parameters control various aspects of the watermark and resizing process.

-4. The function opens both the image and watermark, resizes them as necessary, and adds transparency to the watermark.
-5. The watermark is then blended with the image and saved to the output folder with a filename that includes the series title and file number.
+3. The script defines a function, add_watermark(), that adds a watermark to an image and appends the size of the image to the output filename.
+The function opens the input image and watermark, resizes them as necessary, adds transparency to the watermark, positions the watermark on the image, and saves the output image with a new filename that includes the size.

-6. Defines a function to resize an image proportionally based on either the maximum width or maximum height.
+4. The script defines another function, resize_image_proportionally(), that resizes an image proportionally based on the max_width and max_height parameters.

-7. Lists all the input files in the input folder and sorts them alphabetically.
+5. The script gets a list of input files in the input_folder, sorts them alphabetically, and loops through them one by one.

-8. Loops through each input file, resizes it based on the maximum width and maximum height, and adds a watermark to it using the previously defined function.
+6. For each input file, the script resizes the image based on the max_width and max_height parameters, adds the watermark to the image using the add_watermark() function, and increments the file number counter.

-9. Saves the watermarked images to the output folder.
+7. The output images are saved in the output_folder with a new filename that includes the original filename, the series title, the file number, and the size of the output image.

-Overall, the code reads image files from an input folder, resizes them, adds a watermark to them, and saves them to an output folder.
+Overall, the code reads image files from an input folder, resizes them, adds a watermark to them, and saves them with a new name to an output folder.

 ### How it started: